simsam8/inf265_project2/report.md

 - **Bounding box loss**: Mean square error on bounding box coordinates and size.
 - **Classification loss**: Cross entropy loss on the class predictions.

-Details:

- - We use cross entropy with logits, as the model's output isn't run through a sigmoid activation.
- - If there is no object in the image, only the detection loss is used.
+We use cross entropy with logits, as the model's output isn't run through a sigmoid activation.
+If there is no object in the image, only the detection loss is used.
 Otherwise the total loss is the sum of the three losses.
- - Weights are updated after each batch, so the loss used for backpropagation is the mean loss for the current batch.
+Weights are updated after each batch, so the loss used for backpropagation is the mean loss for the current batch.

 #### Performance function
 We decided to compute four different performance metrics to aid us in evaluating the localization model:
-1. Detection accuracy:
-2. Box accuracy:
-3. Mean accuracy:
-4. Strict accuracy:
+1. **Detection accuracy**: The prediction accuracy for P_c, i.e. whether the image contains an image or not.
+2. **Box accuracy**: The accuracy for the correct placement of the predicted bounding box.
+For each image, the prediction was deemed "correct" if the Intersection Over Union (IOU) value was greater than the threshold, which we set to 0.5.
+We chose this value because it is the conventional default for IOU, and it seemed to be an appropriate compromise between leniency and strictness when we experimented with different values.
+3. **Mean accuracy**: The per-image mean of detection and box accuracy.
+4. **Strict accuracy**: We couldn't find an existing metric that fit this value, so we named this metric "strict" accuracy as it is a challenging metric than a simple mean of the bounding box and detection accuracies.
+Strict accuracy only counts a prediction as "correct" if:
+ - The model correctly predicts that there is no object in the image, or:
+ - The model correctly predicts that there is an object in the image, correctly locates all objects with an IOU greater than 0.5, and assigns each object the correct class.

+The detection accuracy metric counts a prediction as "correct" if it is able to state whether there is an object present or not.
+In other words, it answers the question: "How often is the model correct in detecting that there is an object present in the image?"
+On the other hand, the bounding box accuracy is only computed whenever the image actually contains an object, which provides an answer to the question: "When the model attempts to locate an object, how often does it correctly place the bounding box and assign the correct class?"
+Combining these two metrics with a simple mean does *not* answer the question of how often a model's predictions for an image were *completely* correct (detection, localization(s) and classification(s) were all correct).
+This question is answered by the "strict" accuracy metric.

 ### Model architectures